lcjj346/ML-Data-Validator/README.md

 ```

 **Enhance corrections** (ml/corrector.py:225):

 ```python
 # Add custom correction logic
 def correct(self, text: str) -> Optional[str]:
     # Your correction algorithm here
 ```

-### Git Branches
-- `main` - Stable release branch
-- `Revamp` - Current development branch (revamped architecture)

 ## FAQ

 **Q: Do I need to provide training data?**
-A: Yes, but we include 4 pre-trained models (phone, email, address, country) with 2,000+ training examples.
+A: Yes, but we include 4 pre-trained models (phone, email, name, country) with 1,500+ training examples.
 You can use these immediately or train your own.

 **Q: How much training data do I need?**
 A: Minimum 50-100 examples (mix of valid and invalid).
 More is better.
 Our phone validator uses 906 examples and achieves high accuracy.